 Talented and Gifted (TAG)

-Following State and District guidelines with nomination by teachers and/or parents in the fall, Beaver Acres Elementary identifies students for the Talented and Gifted (TAG) program.
+Beaver Acres Elementary identifies students for the Talented and Gifted (TAG) program in accordance with state and district guidelines following nomination by teachers and/or parents in the Fall.
 Students may be identified in any or all of the following areas: intellectually gifted, academically talented in math, and academically talented in reading.
-Students qualify for the program on the basis of standardized test scores and observational data, which is supplied by the staff.
+Students qualify for the program on the basis of standardized test scores and observational data provided by the staff.
 Parents of students who qualify for TAG will be notified by the Beaver Acres TAG Committee.

 For information regarding Talented and Gifted (TAG) services, please contact Beaverton School District Differentiation/TAG Specialists.
 Phone: (503) 356-4548 TAG Website